Altreus/blog.altre.us/content/posts/2020-09-16-my-name-is-url.md

   to use URL as a word.
 Reading the separate letters seems to be the norm so I'll be assuming you read it the same.

+Like many things on the internet, the URL has an RFC, which can be found [here](https://tools.ietf.org/html/rfc1738).
+The URI also has an RFC, which can be found [here](https://tools.ietf.org/html/rfc3986).
+The opening paragraphs may give you some insight into the difference, but in general they are a dry read and I wouldn't bother[^3].

+[^3]: This makes it harder for you to correct me.

 ## URL Structure

 ![A deconstructed URL](/images/my-name-is-url.svg)